Non-renormalization of the Hall viscosity of integer and Jain fractional quantum Hall phases by Coulomb interactions: Conclusions

 \section{Conclusions}

 In this work, we provided for the first time the topological expression for the Hall viscosity in terms of Green functions.
-We made use of Wigner-Weyl calculus which allowed us to derive a Hall viscosity formula even outside the regime of topological invariance which is valid as long as the current density vanishes.
+We made use of Wigner-Weyl calculus which allowed us to derive a Hall viscosity formula being valid even outside the regime of topological invariance as long as the current density vanishes.
 Topological quantization of the Hall viscosity for a two dimensional electron gas in a strong magnetic field is predicted to occur in the case of both translational and rotational invariance modulo the spatial dependence of the gauge field giving rise to the background magnetic field.
-The phase space dependence of the Weyl-symbols is then reduced to that of the linear combination $i(D_W)_{\mu}(x,p)=p_{\mu}-A_{\mu}(x)$.
+This finding is congruent with earlier discussions in the literature.
 In order to check the consistency of our formula for the Hall viscosity, we performed an explicit calculation of its topological expression for non-interacting electrons as well as composite fermion Jain states in the mean field approximation for $p$ filled (effective) Landau levels and compared it with existing literature.
-The calculation follows steps analogous to those of our earlier work on the Hall conductivity.
-The topological spin of composite fermions implies that their Wen-Zee shift and therefore their Hall viscosity is shifted as compared to the case of non-interacting electrons which lack a topological spin.
+The calculation follows steps analogous to those of our earlier work on the Hall conductivity and yields consistent results.
+The topological spin of composite fermions implies that their Wen-Zee shift and therefore their Hall viscosity is shifted as compared to the case of electrons which lack a topological spin.
 The proof of perturbative non-renormalization of the topological expression for the Hall viscosity in the presence of Coulomb interactions builds on our previous work where we reduced the perturbative non-renormalization of the Hall conductivity from a current density analysis in the laboratory frame to that of the density in the Hall fluid frame.
 By exploiting Galilean invariance we extended these ideas to stresses and energy currents as relevant for the Hall viscosity.
-A future objective may be the analysis of the topological character of the response implied by the thermal Hall effects within Wigner-Weyl calculus.
+A future objective may be the analysis of the topological character of the response implied by the thermal Hall effect within Wigner-Weyl calculus.
 This calculus is furthermore ideally suited for investigations of the change of the Hall viscosity due to weak spatial inhomogeneities or spatial anisotropies such as produced by topological defects or a phase transition to, e. g., a smectic or nematic phase \cite{you2014theory}.